obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

     height = 0.5  # similarity threshold
     distance = 10  # distance between detections in seconds
     detections = similarity_detector(ccs, height, distance, plot_detections=stream)

-Note, that the stream of cross-correlations in the variable ccs is also suitable for use with :func:`~obspy.signal.trigger.coincidence_trigger`, but that function will return the trigger time, when we are interested in the time when the similarity is maximized.

 In the following, we create the similarity trace on our own and introduce the constraint that the cross-correlation should be larger than 0.5 at all stations.